Mobile Multi-View Object Image Search: Experiments

 \subsection{Results on the \textit{MVOD} Dataset}

 As mentioned above, \textit{MVOD} is a multi-view dataset we prepared to evaluate the performance of our mobile search system on multi-view object image databases.
-Since this is a completely different dataset, the results are not directly comparable to those of \textit{Caltech-256}.
-On this dataset, we performed experiments with two types of queries:
+It is much larger and more challenging than the \textit{Caltech-256} dataset.
+Since this is a new and completely different dataset, the results are not directly comparable to those of \textit{Caltech-256}.
+On this dataset, we performed single view and multi-view query experiments with two types of queries: